-Summer has finally kicked into that perfect rythem.
-I’m currently somewhere between ♥LOVING it, CALM, and completley surrendered.
+Summer has finally kicked into that perfect rhythm.
+I’m currently somewhere between ♥LOVING it, CALM, and completely surrendered.
 I could stay right here for several more months and be so content.
 I will be soaking up the next 26 days like a dry sponge.

 Enquiring minds want to know.
 I get a ton of questions from readers, friends, strangers and social media followers about this whole “living healthy” gig I got going on.
 Questions usually include diet woes, workout routines and other FITness related queries.
 Here are my honest to gosh answers.

 Q: What are my feelings pertaining to caffeine, coffee and sodas.

 Angi: This question almost made me blow warm coffee through my nose!
 YES, dear friends, I DRINK COFFEE.
 Every morning I drink a hefty two, two and half cups a day.
 Girls, I’m drinking COFFEE!
 Coffee with a touch of skim milk and honey.
 I’m NOT drinking the fancy frappa mocha latte double twist with caramel swirls and whip cream.
 The only thing I see wrong with a cup of coffee is the stain damage to the teeth.
 But honey, that’s why we have ZOOM and other great teeth whiteners of the world.
 This is why Trident WHITE gum is a staple.

 Aside from teen staining, soda and diet colas are a HUGE no no. I gave up my daily diet coke addiction approximately 6 years ago without a single relapse.
 Drinking soda is equal to pouring battery acid straight down your wind pipe onto your organs.
 How’s that for a visual!
 Soda and diet sodas are LOADED with sugar, fake sugar, and a slew of other highly unnatural ingredients which purpose is to make you crave other bad processed junk.